 As an attorney, client trust accounting best practices are paramount.
 At the end of the year, you should reconcile all trust account balances to make sure that your trust funds balance is properly compared to your bank statements.

 Depending on the rule of your state bar, you may be required to reconcile trust funds monthly, but doing so annually should be considered an absolute must regardless of the rules of your specific state.
-You can easily run a report of all trust account balances from PracticePanther to compare against your accounting software.
-If you’re using PracticePanther’s Quickbooks integration it’s even easier to quickly find discrepancies between your firm ledger and your bank statements.
+You can easily run a report of all trust account balances from PracticePanther to compare against your trust accounting software.

 4. Year-End Review: How Profitable Was Your Firm?